yajiya/quantstamp-summary/README.md

 	- Audit work of the translation
 	- Creator of Github project of awesome-quantstamp, which will link to kinds of awesome stuffs about quantstamp
 	- Promot Quantstamp to different audiences in different scenarios
+	- Involve in telegram group and answer kind of questions in spare time.

 2. xiaohei
 - Telegram: 15536543642